BenekB/Music-Quiz/README.md

-# Music-Quiz
+# Music Quiz

-A simple console music quiz designed to practise music notation.
+A simple console music quiz designed to practise music notation with options of checking statistics and repeating failed guesses.